The Listerdale Mystery: Jane in Search of a Job

 Jane Cleveland, a young woman of twenty-six, is in need of a job.
 Her financial position is precarious and she lives in a shabby boarding house.
 Browsing the Daily Leader jobs column, she finds nothing of note, but in the personal column she sees an advert for a young woman of her age, build and height who is a good mimic and can speak French.
 She goes to the address given and is one of many girls queuing up in answer to the advert.
 Getting through to the final six, she is interviewed by a foreign gentleman and told to go to Harridge's hotel and ask for Count Streptitch.

 Presenting herself there as instructed, Jane is again interviewed by the Count and then introduced to an ugly middle-aged lady by the title of Princess Poporensky.
 They both declare her to be suitable.
 They ask Jane if she does not mind the prospect of danger, to which she answers that she does not.
 Finally, Jane is introduced to the Grand Duchess Pauline of Ostrava, exiled from her country after a Communist revolution.
 Jane is similar in looks and colouring to the Grand Duchess, although she is slightly shorter.
 It is explained to Jane that the Grand Duchess is the target of assassination attempts by the people who overthrew and slaughtered her family.
 They want Jane to act as a decoy for her during the next two weeks, when she is in Britain and has to attend several charitable events.
 Jane agrees and is given money to stay at the nearby Blitz hotel (under the assumed name of Miss Montresor of New York) and to buy a dress to wear when she is following the Grand Duchess to the events.
 During these events, they will swap dresses when they suspect that a kidnap or murder attempt is imminent.
-Jane suggests a bright red dress in contrast to the Grand Duchess' dress of choice for a charity bazaar at Orion House.
+Jane suggests a bright red dress in contrast to the Grand Duchess's dress of choice for a charity bazaar at Orion House.
 The house is located 10 mi outside London.
 Jane will wear high-heeled boots to cover up the difference in height.